- About Aroma Acupoint Therapy TM

 We are excited to now offer Aroma Acupoint Teacher Training!
 This foundational training is designed to give you a transformative experience in expressing what you know about the essential oils in energetic medicine with like-minded practitioners.
 The Aroma Acupoint Therapy Teacher Training class provides you with curricula and training materials.
 It will also create for you the possibility of becoming a certified Aroma Acupoint Therapy Instructor, after satisfactory completion of all classes and additional requirements.
 After these requirements are met, and you are certified, you will be able to teach Aroma Acupoint Therapy to others.

-Peter Holmes L.Ac., M.H., directs Snow Lotus Seminars and teaches Aroma Acupoint TherapyTM workshops together with Tiffany Pollard.
-He has authored several textbooks on herbal medicine, both Western and Oriental, as well Aromatica: A Clinical Guide to Essential Oil Therapeutics.
+Peter Holmes L.Ac., M.H., directs Snow Lotus Seminars and teaches Aroma Acupoint TherapyTM and several other seminars and workshops.
+He has authored several textbooks on herbal medicine, both Western and Oriental, as well as Aromatica: A Clinical Guide to Essential Oil Therapeutics.
 To check out Peter's books, click here.

 Tiffany Carole Pollard M.S., L.Ac., teaches Master healer workshops and co-teaches Aroma Acupoint TherapyTM with Peter Holmes.
 She directs Synergy Wellness Center in Kirkland, Washington, a holistic clinic that focuses on energetic medicine and bodywork, offering a synergy of different treatment modalities in the field of complimentary medicine.